Combat stress reaction: 7 Rs

-Simplicity

-Treatment is kept simple.
-CSC is not therapy.
-Psychotherapy is not done.
-The goal is to rapidly restore the service member's coping skills so that he functions and returns to duty again.
-Sleep, food, water, hygiene, encouragement, work details, and confidence-restoring talk are often all that is needed to restore a service member to full operational readiness.
-This can be done in units in reserve positions, logistical units or at medical companies.
-Every effort is made to reinforce service members' identity.
-They are required to wear their uniforms and to keep their helmets, equipment, chemical protective gear, and flak jackets with them.
-When possible, they are allowed to keep their weapons after the weapons have been cleared.
-They may serve on guard duty or as members of a standby quick reaction force.

 Predeployment preparation

 Screening

 Historically, screening programs that have attempted to preclude soldiers exhibiting personality traits thought to predispose them to CSR have been a total failure.
 Part of this failure stems from the inability to base CSR morbidity on one or two personality traits.
 Full psychological work-ups are expensive and inconclusive, while pen and paper tests are ineffective and easily faked.
 In addition, studies conducted following WWII screening programs showed that psychological disorders present during military training did not accurately predict stress disorders during combat.

 Cohesion

 While it is difficult to measure the effectiveness of such a subjective term, soldiers who reported in a WWII study that they had a "higher than average" sense of camaraderie and pride in their unit were more likely to report themselves ready for combat and less likely to develop CSR or other stress disorders.
 Soldiers with a "lower than average" sense of cohesion with their unit were more susceptible to stress illness.